 If you happen to be traveling with a larger group and want a more off-the-beaten-path experience, book in advance for a private dinner at Fatfuku, where you’ll dine on hand-made, family-inspired Peranakan food cooked by critically acclaimed food writer and chef Annette Tan.

-9:30 p.m.: If you want to discover a few nightlife hot spots, grab a cocktail at Loof, Singapore’s first rooftop bar that boasts quirky decor and some delicious drinks like the Frose.
-If you want something a little more moody, head to Native, where mixologists use foraged, regional ingredients to craft some very original cocktails that reflect Southeast Asia’s culture and cuisine.
+9:30 p.m.: There's plenty of fun to be had when it comes to nightlife hot spots.
+Grab a cocktail at Loof, Singapore’s first rooftop bar that boasts quirky decor and some delicious drinks like the Frose.
+If you want something a little more vibey, head to Native, where mixologists use foraged, regional ingredients to craft some very original cocktails that reflect Southeast Asia’s culture and cuisine.